-Michael Barker is a Toronto-based freelance photographer and graphic designer specializing in portraiture and documentary photography.
+Michael Barker is a Toronto-based freelance photographer and graphic designer specializing in environmental portraiture and documentary photography.
+Past clients include New College at the University of Toronto, Victoria College, Emmanuel College, and the Liaison of Independent Filmmakers of Toronto.

 Michael has made two documentary projects on alternative education with documentarian and fellow alternative school graduate Ariel Fielding: ALPHA Alternative School 1972/2012 and the ongoing serial project Fieldwork: Talking With Teachers in Alternative Schools.
 Both of these projects have been published on Ariel and Michael’s website, notesfromthefield.ca.